 When you’re in the Midwest, make it a point to take a trip to the Brown County State Park in our home state of Indiana to see their well-known beautiful fall colors.
 As one of the most visited spots in the entire midwest for fall festivities, you can also enjoy some early holiday shopping, a half marathon and farmers markets full of local fare.
 As a bonus – you’ll be less than 3 hours away from the REV RV Service and Repair Center in Decatur – the perfect place to get your coach in for routine maintenance or an interior update.
 Schedule service today!
 Plan your stop in Brown County

-One of our favorite spots for fall foliage, Stowe is constantly hovering in the Top 5 of everyone’s “Best Places to See Fall Colors” Top 10 list, and for good reason.
-No matter where you stand in Stowe, you’re surrounded by a sea of stunning yellows, oranges, and burgundys as far as the eye can see.
+One of our favorite spots for fall foliage, Stowe is constantly hovering in the top half of everyone’s “Best Places to See Fall Colors” Top 10 list, and for good reason.
+No matter where you stand in Stowe, you’re surrounded by a sea of stunning yellows, oranges, and burgundy leaves as far as the eye can see.
 Already a highly recommended outdoor destination in general, visiting during the fall months will take your vacation to the next level.
 See Stowe

 Holy Hill • Hubertus, WI